Buying Burning Man Tickets

 Other ideas to stay safe with aftermarket tickets:

 Pay with tickets using PayPal, which since 2015 has provided some coverage against fraud for intangible goods.
 You must specify when making the purchase that it’s a commercial transaction.
 Never agree to specify the PayPal transaction is a “gift”, which eliminates buyer protection.
-If someone asks you to do this, I would avoid the transaction entirely.
+If someone asks you to do this, avoid the transaction entirely.
 When the envelope arrives, take a video of you opening it and displaying the contents.
 On the off chance you have been sent an empty envelope or the tickets appear to be fraudulent, you have clear evidence of what has happened.

 Read the Burning Man FAQ on buying tickets.